xJonah/Liberation/README.md

 Team 22's Game

 To Do:

--Place soliders and allow them to appear on game server
+-Place soliders and allow them to appear on game server with click on grid

+-Turn based flow using game manager?

 -Escape Menu to 'Resume' or 'Quit' Game Scene